-Philip found Nathanael and said to him, “We have found the one that Moses wrote about in the Law, and the prophets as well: he is Jesus, son of Joseph, from Nazareth.”
+Philip found Nathanael and said to him, “We have found the one Moses wrote about in the law, and the prophets: he is Jesus, son of Joseph, from Nazareth.”

 CLARETIAN COMMUNICATIONS FOUNDATION, INC.

 8 Mayumi Street, U.P.
 Village, Diliman, 1101 Quezon City, Philippines

 Tel.: (02) 921-3984 • 922-00-11 • 921-28-59 Fax: (02) 921-6205, 927-7429